Ignore Function Outputs

-This example shows how to request specific outputs from a function.
+This example shows how to ignore specific outputs from a function using the tilde (

 helpFile = which('help'); [helpPath,name,ext] = fileparts(helpFile);